- Who We Are

 11. All ballots and election materials shall be retained by the Election Committee for at least one month to allow for review of results.

-12. As soon as results have been certified by the Election Committee, the Committee Chair must complete the Chapter Certification Data Form and send it to the UFT Membership Department, 52 Broadway, New York, NY 10004, 11th floor.
+12. As soon as results have been certified by the Election Committee, the Committee Chair must complete the Chapter Certification Data Form either online (the link can be obtained from the district representative) or on paper and send it to the UFT Membership Department, 52 Broadway, New York, NY 10004, 11th floor.